 Safer Spaces Policy

-We recognize the privilege of operating a business on the original lands of the Anishinaabeg, Cree, Oji-Cree, Dakota, and Dene peoples, and on the homeland of the Métis Nation.
+We recognize the privilege of operating an artist-run centre on the original lands of the Anishinaabeg, Cree, Oji-Cree, Dakota, and Dene peoples, and on the homeland of the Métis Nation.
 We also recognize that formulaic recitations of land acknowledgements cannot capture the full picture of the harms inflicted on Canada’s Indigenous peoples by colonizers, both in the past and ongoing.

 In this regard, we dedicate ourselves to moving forward in partnership with Indigenous communities in a spirit of active reconciliation, collaboration and decolonization.